LGPD: Learn about the data protection law and how it works in digital marketing

 Treatment

-The processing of personal data, object of the Law, refers to all operations carried out with this information, involving an economic purpose, for example, the sale of stainless steel cabinet.
+The processing of personal data, subject to the Law, refers to all operations carried out with this information, which involve an economic purpose, for example, the sale of stainless steel cabinet

 In other words, they are part of: reception, collection, production, access, use, classification, evaluation, processing, communication, reproduction, storage or archiving, modification, distribution, transmission or transfer, extraction or elimination.